The twelve wild ducks: interpreted to illustrate Jung's approach to storyCollected by Peter Christen Asbjørnsen and Jørgen Moe in Norske Folkeeventyr.

 Why must she 'neither talk, nor laugh, nor weep' until she has made the garments and restored her brothers to human form?
 She can only perform feminine labor: picking down, carding it, spinning it, weaving it, cutting out the cloth and sewing the garments and continuing with all the housework for her duck-brothers.
 Timing is emphasized here: talk, laughter and weeping must come later.
 Even when her babies are stolen and her mouth smeared with blood, she does not weep or talk.

 When we interpret a symbolic image we must be attentive to its specific details lest we roll over it with an intellectualized generality.
 Notice, for example, that Snow white and Rosy-red is not forbidden to see or listen.
-In fact her behavior suggests that active listening which is required of a therapist: as though she were taking in everything she sees and hears, not being reactive but suffering its impact and weaving it into new psychological stucture.
+In fact her or suggests that active listening which is required of a therapist: as though she were taking in everything she sees and hears, not being reactive but suffering its impact and weaving it into new psychological stucture.

 Spinning and weaving thistledown resemble the tasks which were imposed upon Psyche by Cupid's jealous mother, Venus.
 In that myth Psyche had to sort a huge pile of mixed grains but, while she slept, the work was done by ants.
 The ants had to make innumerable tiny distinctions.
 A conscious viewpoint is woven through such patient, incremental discriminations which accumulate, like a tapestry.
 This is inner work.
 Snow white and Rosy-red is forbidden to speak, laugh or cry because her energy must be focussed inwardly.
 Extraversion would confuse her inner sorting.